akazukin5151/kpxhs/Theming.md

 - The goals are **flexibility of theming, minimal internal processing, and to avoid extra dependencies or use of another configuration language**
 - If the theme file is a valid Haskell expression, it can just be `read`, avoiding building a DSL, writing a parser, or using Aeson/Dhall which doubles/triples the binary size respectively.
 The expression can be passed into `A.attrMap V.defAttr`, maintaining full flexibility.

 - [Brick.Themes](https://hackage.haskell.org/package/brick-0.64/docs/Brick-Themes.html) are not used here because it's not flexible enough.
-For example, a default must be given to the function `newTheme`
+For example, a default must be given to the function `newTheme`.
+Themes must provide a default attribute or get the exception "serializeCustomColor does not support KeepCurrent".
+It distinguishes between a customization and a theme but I want everything to be customizable.

 ### Security